hariprakashdhoddubasker/GSTBillingSystem/README.md

-# RishiSilvers – GST Billing & Invoicing System
+# GSTBillingSystem – GST Billing & Invoicing System

 ## Overview
-RishiSilvers is a WPF-based desktop billing application tailored for businesses that need to generate GST-compliant invoices (for example, a jewelry or retail shop).
+GSTBillingSystem is a WPF-based desktop billing application tailored for businesses that need to generate GST-compliant invoices (for example, a jewelry or retail shop).
 Developed in C# .NET, the application simplifies the process of creating professional invoices that adhere to India’s Goods and Services Tax regulations.
 Users can maintain a catalog of products and customers, generate invoices with automatic tax calculations, and keep track of sales records in an organized manner.

 ## Features